 Sanctions, International Trade and Investment Compliance

-Sanctions, international trade, and investment compliance rules can result in the imposition of onerous restrictions on businesses.
-Violations can lead to substantial risks, including criminal liability, fines, penalties, loss of business, reputational harm, and a variety of associated costs which can be difficult to quantify.
+Sanctions and international trade rules, as well as national security-related and business compliance laws, can result in the imposition of onerous restrictions on businesses.
+Violations can lead to substantial risks, including transactions being unwound, criminal liability, fines, penalties, loss of business, reputational harm, and a variety of associated costs which can be difficult to quantify.

 We have a thriving practice advising corporations, financial institutions and individuals on the economic, financial and trade sanctions regimes of the United Nations, European Union, United States, United Kingdom and many other jurisdictions.
 Our market-leading team provides integrated cross-jurisdictional advice and is well versed in the most complex and sensitive transactions in the market.